The table of contents may be found here.

 Relief map of the Jemez with Moenkipi Formation outcroppings highlighted in red.

-Jemez area.
-It is composed of thin beds of dark brown mudstone and
+the Moenkopi, which is composed of thin beds of dark brown

-sandstone and tends to form slopes between cliffs of the harder
+mudstone and sandstone and tends to form slopes between cliffs of

-sandstones of the underlying Glorietta Formation and the overlying
+the harder sandstones of the underlying Glorieta Formation and the

-Shinarump Formation.
-It is separated from both by unconformities.
+overlying Shinarump Formation.
+It is separated from both by

 Moenkopi Formation.
 35 39.987N 106 42.866W